uikit/uikit-site/docs/pages/javascript-utilities.md

 ### pointInRect

-This function is used to detect wheter a point lies inside of a rectangle or not.
+TODO: to detect wheter a point lies inside of a rectangle or not.
-The following parameters may be passed to the function.

 | Parameter | Type    | Default | Description                                            |
 |:----------|:--------|:--------|:-------------------------------------------------------|